mehulagg/gitlab/doc/administration/geo/replication/multiple_servers.md

 After making these changes [Reconfigure GitLab](../../restart_gitlab.md#omnibus-gitlab-reconfigure) so the changes take effect.

-On the secondary the following GitLab frontend services are enabled:
+In the [architecture overview](#architecture-overview) topology, the following GitLab services are enabled on the "frontend" servers:

 - `geo-logcursor`
 - `gitlab-pages`